Infineon/24GHz-Radar-for-Arduino/docs/README.md

-# Infineon Radar Library :id=radar-library
+<h1 id="radar-library">Infineon Radar Library</h1>

-> Welcome to the awesome world of radar!
+Welcome to the awesome world of radar!
 Brought to you by Infineon's radar chips.

 ## What is this about?
 This documentation helps you to get started with Infineon's radar chips.
 We also interactively teach you some radar bascis, so you know what's going on with your board.
 Finally we have some demo uses cases that you can explore to get an idea of what's possible with radar.